apearce/use-hooked-component/README.md

 It returns a component and a function you can use to update the component directly.
 It also returns a function as the **last** return value that you can use to get the values set using the update function.

-Let's say you have a `Spinner` component that you may show when loading some data or saving something.
+Let's say you have a `Spinner` component that you show when loading some data or saving something.
 It has a single prop `visible` which you use to show or hide it.
 Rather than having a `showSpinner` or some such state on the parent, you can just call the `Spinner` directy.
 Only the `Spinner` will rerender.

 ```jsx
 import { useEffect } from 'react';